Developer-Parth/Factors-and-Prime-Factors/README.md

 #License

-This project is licensed under the <span style="color:"blue"">MIT License</span> - see the LICENSE file for details.
+This project is licensed under the MIT License- see the LICENSE file for details.

+Feel free to adjust the sections as per your needs!